Darius Slay: 2015

-Slay entered training camp slated as a starting cornerback.
-Defensive coordinator Teryl Austin retained Slay and Rashean Mathis as the starting cornerback duo to start the 2015 season.

-He started in the Detroit Lions' season-opener at the San Diego Chargers and recorded five solo tackles, a pass deflection, and intercepted a pass by quarterback Philip Rivers during a 28–33 loss.
-On December 13, 2015, he recorded two solo tackles, deflected a pass, and intercepted St. Louis Rams' quarterback Case Keenum during a 14–21 loss.
-The next week, he collected a season-high seven combined tackles and two pass deflections, as the Lions defeated the New Orleans Saints 35–27.
+He entered training camp slated as the de facto No. 1 starting cornerback.
+Head coach Jim Caldwell retained Slay and Rashean Mathis as the starting cornerback duo to start the season.
+On September 13, 2015, Slay started in the Detroit Lions' season-opener at the San Diego Chargers and made five combined tackles (three solo), a pass deflection, and intercepted a pass by Philip Rivers to wide receiver Malcolm Floyd during a 28–33 loss.
+In Week 6, he recorded six solo tackles and set a new season-high with four pass deflections during a 37–34 overtime victory against the Chicago Bears.
+On December 13, 2015, Slay recorded two solo tackles, made a pass deflection, and intercepted a pass by Case Keenum thrown to wide receiver Kenny Britt during a 14–21 loss at the St. Louis Rams.
+In Week 15, Slay set a season-high with seven combined tackles (five solo) and made two pass deflections, as the Lions defeated the New Orleans Saints 35–27.
 He started all 16 games in 2015 and recorded 59 combined tackles (48 solo), 13 pass deflections, and two interceptions.